 Proof against distractions.
 Practice near other dogs.
 Near squirrels.
 Near anything that usually breaks their focus.
 Down-stay should be unbreakable by the time you hit the trail.

-Horses approaching, you need your dog off the trail and still.
-Wildlife encounter requires you to be non-threatening.
-Another dog is reactive and needs space to pass.
-You have dropped something dangerous and need to retrieve it without your dog approaching.
+This command proves essential when horses approach and you need your dog off the trail and still.
+It helps during wildlife encounters where you need to appear non-threatening.
+Use it when another dog is reactive and needs space to pass, or when you've dropped something dangerous and need to retrieve it without your dog approaching.

 5. Come behind